paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/motion.md

 ## drive refuse to enable

 First check the dedicated hardware drive panel for diagnostics.
-If the drive is in warning or error state the diagnose the problem with the tool described in [hardware](hardware.md#el7041 error/warning)
+If the drive is in warning or error state the diagnose the problem with the tool described in [hardware](hardware).

 Possible reasons:
-1. For systems with safety, tripp off STO or power to the drive might be cut by contactor.
+1. For systems with safety, tripp off STO or power to the drive removed by contactor.
 Check status of safety system.
 2. Over current protection of 48V tripped.
 3. No 48V connected.
 4. ecmc PLC disabaling axis, check PLC sources.